toni-graham/ctf2025/challenge1.md

 You are sitting in the commons and overhear some students talking about our police dog Chip.
 “Did you see Chip's Halloween costume?”
 “Yeah!
-She was so cute! ..”
+She was so cute!
+But  her outfit from 2023 was cuter...”

-You love dogs but somehow missed seeing Chip during halloween, What was chip for Halloween?
+You love dogs but somehow missed seeing Chip during halloween 2023, What was chip for Halloween 2023?

 # __________________________________________________________